maydonat/webmethods-api-control-plane/articles/api_control_plane_lifecycle/README.md

     - Helm: For details, see https://documentation.softwareag.com/wco/11.0.0/en/webhelp/wco-webhelp/#page/wco-webhelp%2Fta-deploy_standalone_apicp_docker.html%23

-21. How to connect API Gateway with API Control Plane?<br>
+16. How to connect API Gateway with API Control Plane?<br>

     For details, see https://documentation.softwareag.com/wco/11.0.0/en/webhelp/wco-webhelp/#page/wco-webhelp%2Fco-connecting-apigw.html%23

-22. What are the hardware and product configuration guidelines that are required to deploy API Control Plane to run at an optimal scale?<br>
+17. What are the hardware and product configuration guidelines that are required to deploy API Control Plane to run at an optimal scale?<br>

     See https://documentation.softwareag.com/wco/11.0.0/en/webhelp/wco-webhelp/#page/wco-webhelp%2Fre-resourcing_guidelines.html%23 for details.

-28. Control plane autoscaling<br>

-    Number of data planes?

-    Number of runtimes?

-    Transaction limit?

-    Chaos??

-    Soak?

-29. How to manage data backups/snapshot to ensure data resiliency and disaster recovery?<br>
+18. How to manage data backups/snapshot to ensure data resiliency and disaster recovery?<br>

     For details, see https://documentation.softwareag.com/wco/11.0.0/en/webhelp/wco-webhelp/#page/wco-webhelp%2Fco-snapshot_management.html%23

-30. Does API Control Plane provide REST endpoints to monitor the health and resource utilization of the microservices and Elastic search?<br>
+19. Does API Control Plane provide REST endpoints to monitor the health and resource utilization of the microservices and Elastic search?<br>

     Yes.
 For details, see https://documentation.softwareag.com/wco/11.0.0/en/webhelp/wco-webhelp/#page/wco-webhelp%2Fco-monitor_apicp.html%23

-31. List the Prometheus metrics to analyze API Control Plane health.<br>
+20. List the Prometheus metrics to analyze API Control Plane health.<br>

     See https://documentation.softwareag.com/wco/11.0.0/en/webhelp/wco-webhelp/#page/wco-webhelp%2Fco-collect_microservices_metrics.html%23 for details.

-32. Is Open telemetry supported for tracing?<br>
+21. Is Open telemetry supported for tracing?<br>

     Yes.
 To deploy API Control Plane enabling Open Telemetry using Jaeger UI with Docker, perform *step 5* mentioned in https://documentation.softwareag.com/wco/11.0.0/en/webhelp/wco-webhelp/#page/wco-webhelp%2Fta-deploy_standalone_apicp_docker.html%23